Goliath (Westerfeld novel): Plot

 Later at night, as Alek is unable to fall asleep, he reads a newspaper article about "Dylan" and the Dauntless by Eddie Malone.
 He realizes something is off about the story Deryn has told him about her family and past: Artemis Sharp had a surviving daughter named Deryn.
-Alek eventually becomes tired and fells asleep, with Bovril whispering "Mr. Deryn Sharp" into Alek's ear.
+Alek eventually becomes tired and falls asleep, with Bovril whispering "Mr. Deryn Sharp" into Alek's ear.
 Not long after, Dr. Barlow requests Alek and Deryn to use Tesla's device to pinpoint the inventor's bedroom.
 Deryn sneaks into the room and discovers a metal lump hidden under Tesla's bed, and scrapes off a sample that they discovered to have magnetic properties.
 Amidst their discussion, Alek takes up the chance of asking her, "Can I trust you, Deryn?" to which she spontaneously responds, and Alek leaves the room hiding his disappointment.
 Deryn, immensely shocked at the realization of Alek knowing her true identity, chases after him and they get into an argument.
 As the pressure eventually recedes and Deryn leaves him alone, Alek considers the fact that Deryn might have hidden her real identity out of her love for him.

 For a few days, Alek and Deryn are not on speaking terms.
 Alek decides to support Tesla in his mission to end the war with his magnetic beam, the Goliath, but sadly misses Deryn; who meanwhile is angry of his dismissal of her just because she is a girl.
 Sent to Tokyo just to brandish the British flag, the Leviathan battles an Austrian ship and two German zeppelins in support of the Japanese.
 When one of the engines is shot, both Deryn and Alek arrive to help, and Alek admits he wants Deryn back as his friend.
 When Dr. Barlow wants Deryn to get new clothes, Alek saves her from discovery being measured by offering himself to the tailor's hands.

 In Tokyo, Tesla demonstrates the Goliath publicly at a conference in the Imperial Hotel, claiming the sky color will change in London.
 A quick correspondence with the British royal family confirms the visible colors and orders the ship to New York for Tesla.
 While crossing the Pacific Ocean in a storm, Alek hits his head protecting Deryn.
 To keep him awake after a concussion, Deryn kisses him.
 They promise not to keep secrets from each other, and for Alek to lie protecting her secret.

-Arriving at William Randolph Hearst's estate in California, Philip Francis films them.
+Arriving at William Randolph Hearst's estate in California, Philip Francis, one of Hearst's assistants, films them.
 Reporter Eddie Malone is fleeing from Hearst's men, so Deryn helps him escape by letting him onboard.
 He suggests that Francis may be a German spy because he changed his last name from German.
 They use Tesla's detector to find arms and film hidden in kitten barrels after dinner and a cliff-hanger episode of the film Perils of Pauline, the adventuresome American female lead, which impresses Alek mightily.